cilium/scaffolding/README.md

- cilium*               # Binary which we used to install Cilium  starttime             # When the Automation started  cluster_name          # Name of the cluster in the event we have to manually clean up  zone                # zone we deployed in
+ cilium*               # Binary which we used to install Cilium  starttime             # When the Automation started  cluster_name          # Name of the cluster in the event we have to manually clean up  region                # Region we deployed in
  platform              # What Platform, GKE, OpenShift  project               # Project we built the cluster in  kubeconfig